-- 1. Residential driveways shall be not wider than 24' within the right-of-way line. - 2.
-Driveways shall only be located within required front, corner, side, and rear yards to provide access to the parcel from the right of way between 60 and 90 degrees from parallel.
+- 1. Residential driveways shall be not wider than twenty four (24) feet within the right-of-way line. - 2.
+Driveways shall only be located within required front, corner, side, and rear yards to provide access to the parcel from the right of way between sixty (60) and ninety (90) degrees from parallel.
 Entrances for parking access must be placed along a secondary street frontage or alley, where practicable. - 3.
 All off-street vehicle parking must have direct access to a public right-of way through an alley, driveway, or permanent access easement. - 4.
 If an alley that is open to traffic is provided, all vehicular access should take place from the alley. - 5.
 All driveways serving uses permitted in all districts shall be paved with concrete or improved with a compacted aggregate base and surfaced with a bituminous pavement to adequately provide a durable and dust-free surface. - 6.
 The full length of the driveway, including the curb, apron, and incidental features functional to the driveway shall be privately maintained, but not by governmental agencies, in good condition and free of weeds, dirt, trash and debris.

-155.068 ACCESS AND FRONTAGE
+155.068 ACCESS, FRONTAGE, AND SIDEWALKS